-- 62. To adjust for the expenditure disconnect between IPP periods and the error in the opex incentive we must make a revenue adjustment.
+- 58. To adjust for the expenditure disconnect between IPP periods and the error in the opex incentive we must make a revenue adjustment.
 We do this through a 'baseline adjustment term', which has the effect of re-establishing the link between the expenditure baseline and expenditure in the previous period.
 The baseline adjustment term acts to link expenditure between the IPP periods and is applied to Transpower's revenues in the following regulatory period.
-40,41 - 63.
+42,43 - 59.
 In the current Transpower IRIS IM, the relevant adjustment amount provided through the baseline adjustment term is equal to the distortion created by any temporary (or 'non-recurrent') differences between forecast and actual expenditure in the penultimate year (Year 4) of the preceding regulatory period.
-This negates the opex incentive that would otherwise be wrongly attributed to temporary savings in Year 4. - 64.
-Our preferred change to the Transpower IRIS IM would mean that the baseline adjustment term would also now include permanent savings made in Year 4 of the regulatory period in addition to temporary savings.
-This new element of the baseline adjustment term would be to offset the additional revenue allowance that is provided to Transpower when permanent savings are made in Year 4 but they are not incorporated in the IPP opex forecast.
-42,43
+This negates the opex incentive that would otherwise be wrongly attributed to temporary savings in Year 4. - 60.
+The change to the Transpower IRIS IM means that the baseline adjustment term will also now include permanent savings made in Year 4 of the regulatory period in addition to temporary savings.
+This new element of the baseline adjustment term will offset the additional revenue allowance that is provided to Transpower when permanent savings are made in Year 4 but they are not incorporated in the IPP opex forecast.
+44,45

-This is because opex forecasts under a DPP are determined by projecting forward from a selected base year in the previous regulatory period
+This is because opex forecasts under a DPP are determined by projecting forward from a selected base year in the previous regulatory period.